- UCAS course code

 - Prepare and present a detailed written scientific report covering all aspects of the research undertaken.

-- Collate and organise supporting data in format suitable for submission alongside their final project report.
+- Collate and organise supporting data in the format suitable for submission alongside their final project report.

 - Communicate knowledge of the research topic and defend the course of investigation orally.